wamuumu/hlf-events/NEW.md

 > [!IMPORTANT]
 > All scripts related to network operations must be executed from the `network/scripts/` directory.

+> [!NOTE]
+> In production, network operations might be a little tricky since they often require strict cooperation and coordination among all the network members.

 ### Initial Network Setup

-> [!NOTE]
-> In production, the initial setup might be a little tricky since it requires strict cooperation and coordination among all the initial network members.

 > [!IMPORTANT]
 > Before proceeeding, a leader organization should be chosen, ensuring critical operations are executed only once.